loksangho/loksangho.github.io/_posts/2020-10-08-environment-model-krispy-kreme-store.md

   type: post-item
   thumbnail: "/uploads/2020/10/17/thumbnail_krispy_kreme.jpg"
   title: 'Environment Model: Krispy Kreme Store'
-  content: "<h1>Environment Model: Krispy Kreme Store</h1><p>I was drawn by the interesting
+  content: "<h1>Environment Model: Krispy Kreme Store</h1><p>Title: Krispy Kreme<br>Software:
+    Maya, Photoshop<br>Year created: 2019<br>Category: 3D Modelling<br>Brief: Create
-    and iconic colours of the Krispy Kreme brand and the clean and fun the design of the store.
+    an environment in 3D</p><p>I was drawn by the interesting and iconic colours of the Krispy Kreme brand and the clean and fun the design of the store.
 I re-created the store in 3D and added both the donut rain and the circular window (neither of which existed in actuality).
 The challenge was to model all the 3D assets in a short timeframe, as well as manage the computer memory of Maya, since the wall tiles took a while to load.
 Rendering was challenging, originally I had wanted to render an animation but render time limits were too short so I opted for rendering individual stills instead.</p>"
 - template: full-width-media-element
   block: media-1
   image: "/uploads/2020/10/17/pic1.jpg"